duplocloud/terraform-provider-duplocloud/docs/data-sources/k8s_job.md

 <a id="nestedblock--spec--template"></a>
 ### Nested Schema for `spec.template`

-Required:
+Optional:

-- `metadata` (Block List, Min: 1, Max: 1) Standard job's metadata.
+- `metadata` (Block List, Max: 1) Standard job's metadata.
 More info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedblock--spec--template--metadata))

-Optional:

 - `spec` (Block List, Max: 1) Spec of the pods owned by the job (see [below for nested schema](#nestedblock--spec--template--spec))

 <a id="nestedblock--spec--template--metadata"></a>